<> <> <> <>

 Can IBS make weight loss more difficult?

+There's no evidence to suggest that IBS can make weight loss more difficult, nor any that suggests it makes it easier either.
 That said, the nature of irritable bowel syndrome symptoms means that people may make diet or lifestyle changes, that in turn affect their weight.

 This might take the form of a restrictive diet or identifying trigger foods — certain foods that you know cause you to have an IBS episode — and removing them from your diet [4].